TheAgilityCollective/DNA/_docs/why-this-works.md

 Why this model works
 =============================

+After years of experimenting, several organisations like Crisp have experimented and evolved a model that works really well for us!
+It works for a number of reasons.
+- First, adopting something like this fits our lean thinking and brand.
+Much like developers, forking code on github, we can for our operating model.
-After years of experimenting, many organisations like Crisp have evolved a model that works really well for them!
-This works for us because we can learn and build on the experience of others, and quickly build a  business which has focus on important things, like customers! ...insteat of our own.
-Building a business, or rather an operational model required for growth, is a huge overhead.
-Failure to get it right (i.e. the time spent on it ..and squabbling with stakeholders, instead o focusing on customers) is probably the reason why many bussinesses fail quickly.
+- We can learn and build on the experience of others.
+This allows us to quickly build a business which has focus on important things ...like customers! rather than focusing all our energy servicing internal needs.
+- Building a sucessful operational, required for growth, is a huge overhead and can take years to get right.
+Failure to get it right is probably the reason many startup bussinesses fail quickly.

-Why does this work for others?
-Here is their guess, illustrated using Crisps [cause-effect diagram](http://blog.crisp.se/2009/09/29/henrikkniberg/1254176460000):
+Here is Crisps discription of why this works [cause-effect diagram](http://blog.crisp.se/2009/09/29/henrikkniberg/1254176460000):

 ![WhyItWorks](../assets/WhyItWorks.png "WhyItWorks")